sfmth/ibnalhaytham/README.md

 ```

 What it does is that it uses test/test_wrapped_ibnalhaytham.py as a cocotb test module alongside verilog and then opens gtkwave to view the resulting signals.
+By assigning True the variable SINGLE in the makefile you can test out individual modules by changing the NAM variable to name of the desired module.
+You can also use make_show_synth_png to view the synthesized model by yosys.

 You can also simulate this project inside caravel, the test files are provided in the tapeout repository: https://github.com/sfmth/wrapped_ibnalhaytham